-Since 2001 (when it was created by two archaeologists, Andre Gonciar and Stephen Batiuk), Archaeological Research and Techniques Center, ArchaeoTek- Canada, has offered numerous fieldwork opportunities to students and lovers of archaeology across Europe and North America.
+Since 2001 (when it was created as a field research association by two archaeologists, Andre Gonciar and Stephen Batiuk), Archaeological Research and Techniques Center, ArchaeoTek-Canada, has offered numerous fieldwork opportunities to students and lovers of archaeology and anthropology across Europe and North America.
 ArchaeoTek is an independent association of researchers in the fields of archaeology, anthropology, physical anthropology, GIS, remote sensing.
 All our projects are the result of individual cooperative initiatives set up as field, laboratory and scientific collaborations with local museums and/or national research units.

 Collaborating with museums and academic institutions of our host countries, we have successfully excavated a wide scope of sites ranging from Neolithic to Iron Age in occupation phases, and from sedentary to nomadic and military in nature.
 Over the years, we have excelled in providing valuable fieldwork opportunities in exciting and affordable learning environments for hundreds staff members, volunteers and students.